Blepharoplasty (Droopy Lids)

 Eyelid Surgery Recovery

 In order to aid in the healing process and minimize unwanted side effects, Dr. Tarbet recommends applying cold compresses, lubricating drops, and ointment.
-Patients usually return to work within a few days to a week, however, they cannot wear contact lenses or eye makeup for two weeks.
+Patients usually return to work within a few days to a week.
+However, they cannot wear contact lenses or eye makeup for two weeks after facial cosmetic procedures.
 During this time it is advised that patients wear dark sunglasses to protect their eyes from the sun and wind.
-Dr. Tarbet will give more specific instructions on how to care for the eyes after your procedure.
 Though healing takes time, it is only temporary in comparison to the long-lasting youthful results you will gain with eyelid surgery.

 Initially, there may be bruising and swelling around the surgical site, that will resolve on its own.
 Your eyelids will continue to improve in appearance for up to a year.
 The scars from a blepharoplasty are well-concealed, and usually, fade with time and become virtually undetectable.
 While surgery cannot stop the eyes from aging, most patients are satisfied with their results and don’t look to repeat the procedure.